-Six Premier League Titles, two League Cup wins, five Community Shield victories, one FIFA Club World Cup and a European Champions League.
-Over the course of 12 prestigious years at Manchester United, Ferdinand has lifted some of the most sought-after trophies in club football, aside of the 81 caps he won for the country he also captained – Rio Ferdinand has lived the footballing dream.
+Six Premier League Titles, two League Cup wins, and five Community Shield victories, Rio Ferdinand is a football legend in his own right.
+Over the course of 12 prestigious years at Manchester United, Ferdinand has lifted some of the most sought-after trophies in club football and lived the dream of captaining his national team.

-These were the dreams of a young Rio Ferdinand.
-Possessing natural balance and athleticism, Ferdinand was extremely talented in ballet at the young age of just eleven.
-With Charlton, Chelsea, Millwall, QPR and Middlesborough keen to sign Ferdinand, he signed his first youth contract with West Ham in January 1994.
-Since this point, his career has only gone one way.
+Showing early signs of being a promising young player, at eleven years old Ferdinand was scouted by top teams.
+With Charlton, Chelsea, Millwall, QPR, and Middlesborough keen to sign Ferdinand, he signed his first youth contract with West Ham in January 1994.
+Since this point, his career has gone from strength t0 strength.

+Most famously, Ferdinand played his club career at Manchester United.
 After winning his first Premier League title in his debut season at Old Trafford, Ferdinand went on to forge one of the best defensive partnerships in the world with fellow defender, Nemanja Vidic.
-After securing consecutive league titles between 2006/09, along with a historic Champions League win in 2008, saw Manchester United as the dominant force in British football, once again.
-During this time, Ferdinand also captained his country for the first time, at the same time of winning his 65th cap against France at the Stade de France.
-Ferdinand would go on to win 81 caps for England, appearing at two World Cups, before announcing his international retirement in 2013.
+After securing consecutive league titles between 2006/09, along with a historic Champions League win in 2008, Manchester United were seen as the dominant force in British football.